-When applying for a software development job at your dream company, you'll likely be tasked with completing a coding challenge or two.
+When applying for a software development job, you'll likely be asked to complete a coding challenge or two.

-Ironically, as Microverse has grown, I've learned a lot about coding challenge, why I failed mine years ago, and how to best prepare to pass them.
-I want to share a few of the top tips I have so you can boost your chances of success when completing your coding interview.
+As Microverse has grown, we've learned a lot about coding challenges, and how to best prepare for them.
+So we're sharing a few of our top tips to boost your chances of success when completing your coding interview.

 Tip #1.
 Practice with LeetCode

 LeetCode's technical interview platform is a great place to start practicing with coding challenges to help you improve your skills before the real thing.
-Their platform offers around 200 challenges in 14 programming languages.
-Besides its sheer number of challenges, I like how, after completing a challenge, you can view stats such as how fast your code ran as compared with other users.
-There's also a section of the website dedicated to resources that can help you mock the interview with tasks considering the specifics of individual companies.
+Their platform offers approximately 200 challenges, in 14 programming languages.
+Besides its large number of challenges, we also like that after completing a challenge, you can view stats - such as how fast your code ran compared to other users.
+There's also a section of the website dedicated to resources that can help you mock interview with tasks considering the specifics of individual companies.

-LeetCode's Premium version can be really helpful if you have the money.
-For $35/month, you can unlock a section of the website where you can review specific interview questions for companies like Facebook, Google, Apple, and Amazon, generously provided by a community of developers that have already landed their dream job and want to give back.
+LeetCode's Premium version can be really helpful if you have the budget for it.
+For $35/month, you can unlock a section where you can review specific interview questions for companies like Facebook, Google, Apple, and Amazon.
+These questions were generously provided by a community of developers that have already landed their dream jobs and want to give back.

-Here are some more benefits, apart from Premium Subscription, when practicing coding challenges with LeetCode:
+There's also more benefits, apart from Premium Subscriptions, to practicing coding challenges with LeetCode:

 - Developers prefer LeetCode for their straightforward tasks followed by the theory (which is mostly lacking in HackerRank)

 - Specific challenges, such as SQL, are better on LeetCode than, for instance, on HackerRank.
-Besides, LeetCode offers more support for some specific languages, such as Go or C
+LeetCode also offers more support for specific languages, such as Go or C

-- LeetCode lets you compare your solutions with the solutions of other challenge participants so you could find out how to optimize your code and reduce the memory it takes
+- LeetCode lets you compare your solutions with the solutions of other challenge participants so you can find out how to optimize your code and reduce the memory it takes

 Tip #2.
 Practice with HackerRank

 HackerRank and LeetCode are the most popular websites to practice coding.
-Each has a few nuances so regards HackerRank you should know that:
+When using HackerRank you should know that:

-- Developers say that programming challenges on HackerRank are generally better than on LeetCode which means more complex (if you want something not ordinary)
+- Developers say programming challenges on HackerRank are generally better than on LeetCode, which means they're more complex (if you want something not ordinary)

-- HackerRank has a better interface than LeetCode (true, but don't base your decision on UI only)
+- HackerRank has a better interface than LeetCode (but don't base your decision on UI only)

 - HackerRank offers live competitions that can better simulate a 'real-life interview'